New examples of W$^*$ and C$^*$-superrigid groups: A class of groups of Ioana-Popa-Vaes

 \begin{enumerate} \item $A \cong \mathbb{Z}_2$ \text{ or } $\mathbb{Z}_3$; \item $G$ is an icc nonamenable bi-exact group that contains an infinite property (T) normal subgroup; \item The set $I = G/K$ on which $G$ acts is the set of left cosets with respect to an infinite amenable malnormal subgroup $K < G$.

 \end{enumerate} Concrete examples of groups in $\mathcal{IPV}$ can be obtained by considering various classes of groups intensively studied in geometric group theory.
-Below are two such families of examples: \begin{enumerate} \item [i)] $G$ is any icc hyperbolic property (T) group (e.g. an uniform lattice in $Sp(n,1)$, $n\geq 2$) and $K \leqslant G$ is any infinite maximal amenable subgroup; \item [ii)] $G$ is any icc property (T) group that is hyperbolic relative to a family of amenable subgroups $\{H_1,H_2,...,H_n\}$ (see \cite[Theorem 1.2 ]{AMO}) and $K \leqslant G$ is either a peripheral subgroup or $K=H_i$ for some $i$. \end{enumerate}
+Below are two such families of examples: \begin{enumerate} \item [i)] $G$ is any torsion free, icc hyperbolic property (T) group (e.g. an uniform lattice in $Sp(n,1)$, $n\geq 2$) and $K \leqslant G$ is any infinite maximal amenable subgroup; \item [ii)] $G$ is any torsion free, icc, property (T) group that is hyperbolic relative to a family of amenable subgroups $\{H_1,H_2,...,H_n\}$ (see \cite[Theorem 1.1]{AMO} and \cite[Lemma 4.2(2)]{AMO}) and $K =H_i$, for some $i$. \end{enumerate}